juliawiggeshoff/rna-seq-2x-de-novo-assembly/README.md

 e.g.:
 `module load anaconda3/2022.05`

 You usually don't have sudo rights to install anything to the root of the cluster.
-So, as I wanted to work with both a more updated distribution of conda and especially use mamba to replace conda as a package manager, I had to first create my own "local" conda, i.e. I first loaded the module and then created a new environment I called localconda
+So, as I wanted to work with a more updated distribution of conda and especially use mamba to replace conda as a package manager, I had to first create my own "local" conda, i.e. I first loaded the module and then created a new environment I called localconda
 1. `module load anaconda3/2022.05`
 2. `conda create -n localconda -c conda-forge conda=22.9.0`
 3. `conda activate localconda`